 The absurdity and horror of three years as a hostage by Somali pirates is the theme of Michael Scott Moore’s latest book as well as his thoughtful, gripping talks.
-He’s an international speaker and bestselling author who can discuss the cognitive skills needed to change to your approach toward any problem — real human freedom, as articulated by Stoics, Christians, and Buddhists.
+He’s an international speaker and bestselling author who can discuss mental resilience and the arts of inner strength.

 A gang of pirates kidnapped Michael in 2012 during a reporting trip to Somalia.
 They held him in bush camps, prison houses, and for several months on a hijacked tuna longliner anchored off the Somali coast.
 He’s the only modern Western writer to experience life on a vessel captured by pirates, and he survived 977 days as a hostage — over two and a half years — with surprising reserves of Stoic detachment, which helped him find strength in rotten circumstances.

-Michael can give more topical lectures on the roots of modern piracy, Islam and hostage-taking, suicide and mental health, human trafficking, “Stockholm Syndrome,” and the sanity of forgiveness.
-He’s been featured on CBS This Morning, the New York Times, Morning Joe, The Daily Show with Trevor Noah, BBC Outlook, Zeit Magazin (Germany), the Joe Rogan Experience, various NPR shows, and many other platforms and podcasts.
+He can give more topical lectures on the roots of modern piracy, Islam and hostage-taking, suicide and mental health, “Stockholm Syndrome,” and the sanity of forgiveness.
+He’s been featured on CBS This Morning, the New York Times, Morning Joe, The Daily Show with Trevor Noah, The Colbert Report, BBC Outlook, Zeit Magazin (Germany), the Joe Rogan Experience, various NPR shows, and many other platforms and podcasts.

 An eye-opening experience for West Point cadets ...
 The Combating Terrorism Center at West Point is incredibly appreciative to Mr. Moore, who was a pleasure to host, for his willingness to share his important insights with the future leaders of the U.S. military.